hollasch/LSON/LSON.md

 ### Elements of Type String
 As pointed out earlier, strings are the only element type that LSON recognizes implicitly.
-Since strings are natively supported, string quotes are sufficient to recognize the element type (string) and value (the quoted content).
+Since strings are natively supported, string quotes are sufficient to recognize the element type ("string") and value (the quoted content).
 Thus, the following are all equivalent:

     (string:"This is a string.")    // Fully-qualified element of type "string" (string: This is a string)      // Value quotes optional when inside parentheses